Shengqi-Iris-Zhong/personal-websitie-Iris/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
-My name is Shengqi Zhong 钟圣祺, and I go by Iris.
+My name is Shengqi Zhong 钟圣祺 (she/her), and I go by Iris.
 I am an incoming Master's student at the Stanford Education Data Science program.
 I aspire to improve education through quantitative methods, and my current interests lie in longitudinal data analyses and psychometrics.

 I graduated from Smith College in May 2021, majoring in Psychology and Quantitative Economics.
 At Smith, my main focuses were developmental psychology and language acquisition.